Skip to contents

 # feedback

-Alternatively, change the knit parameter to knit: rqti::render_opal (see API Opal) to upload to opal directly, producing:
+Alternatively, change the knit parameter to knit: rqti::render_opal (see article Working with the OPAL API) to upload to opal directly, producing :

-The overall points for the exercise are calculated as the sum of the positive table entries.
+The overall points for the task are calculated as the sum of the positive table entries.

 Of course you can also just load a csv and print it as a markdown table via knitr::kable(yourtable).
 Just do not forget that the table has to be the last element of the question section.